 Other general skills include:

 - communication, presentation and IT skills;

-- self-management and professional development.
+- self-management and the capacity to lead your own professional development.

 You can demonstrate your experience in these areas by giving examples from the practical work and group projects included in your degree course.

 It is common for biochemists to continue their higher education if they are intending to develop a career in the biosciences.
 A PhD is essential for academic research or to secure a career as an academic lecturer.
 Even for those entering research in industry or associated careers such as publishing, science communication or clinical careers, further qualifications are an asset and increasingly essential.